-5 Fall Wedding Myths Busted
+The 7 Biggest Fall Wedding Myths, Busted

-Experts agree that you do not have to use leaf-hues for a fall wedding, and that some couples tend to rely too heavily on these and other earth tones (like chocolate brown) in autumn.
-We're not suggesting that you ignore the season entirely and use bright, summery colors or spring pastels; simply consider other rich and glamorous hues that fit the time of year.
+Take it from us: You do not have to use leaf hues for a fall wedding.
+It's easy to rely too heavily on these and other earth tones (like chocolate brown) in autumn.
+We're not suggesting you ignore the season entirely and use bright, summery colors or spring pastels—simply consider other rich and glamorous hues that fit the time of year.
 Try plum and aubergine combined with shades of cream and blush, or classic navy blue paired with a glam shade of gold.
-If you have your heart set on brown, try mocha or cappuccino hues rather than chocolate, which combine beautifully with black, cream, and even red.
+If you have your heart set on brown, try mocha or cappuccino hues rather than chocolate, which combine beautifully with black, cream and even red.
 In fact, you can use any color you want—even fresh metallics or soft pastels—combined with a darker hue to create balance.
 And if you want to include some classic fall hues, highlight them with fresh, unexpected tints like burnt orange and deep gold spiked with mango or fuchsia.

-You shouldn't feel obligated to outfit your maids in heavy fabric just because of the season.
-Lightweight fabrics like silk will look perfectly appropriate, but avoid supersummery ones like eyelet.
+You shouldn't feel obligated to outfit your bridesmaids in heavy fabric just because of the season.
+Lightweight fabrics like silk will look perfectly appropriate, but avoid super-summery ones like eyelet.
 It's more important to choose a fabric that flatters everyone's figures and a color that will complement their complexions (keep in mind they may have lost their sun-kissed glow by fall).
 For a glamorous fall bridesmaid look, try pale gold, crimson, aubergine or deep green dresses.